AdrianFreemantle/the-trench/docs/PLAN.md

 - Basic SKU to control cost.
 - Naming consistent with conventions (for example `trenchacrcoredev`).
+- For Phase 1, keep ACR admin user enabled and public network access allowed for simplicity; in **Phase 7.6** you will disable the admin user and rely on federated credentials / role assignments only.

 Do not yet wire AKS to ACR via Terraform; that comes in the AKS section.